-Divorce mediation is increasingly becoming a common choice for obtaining a divorce.
+Divorce mediation is a common choice for obtaining a divorce in Florida.
 Its collaborative framework attempts to put both parties at ease and make them feel heard.
-Though it is not preferable for every couple, you will be surprised at the many benefits associated with mediation as a method for divorcing from a spouse.
+Though it is not preferable for every situation, you may be surprised at the many benefits associated with mediation as a method for divorcing from a spouse.
 It should be noted that mediators do not necessarily keep parties informed on all of the legal ramifications of each decision.

-During litigation procedures, both parties are represented by divorce attorneys Gainesville, FL couples have chosen.
+During litigation procedures, both parties are represented by divorce attorneys chosen by the couples.
 Thorough and aggressive steps are then taken by both lawyers which can quickly put couples on the defensive.
 Mediation offers the exact opposite.
 Your mediator will not represent either of you, but will instead focus on facilitating conversation.
 This format allows you to remain in control.
-If you decide to proceed with mitigation, you and your spouse will be able to make decisions for yourselves, which is especially helpful in big decisions such as child care.
+If you decide to proceed with mitigation, you and your spouse will be able to make decisions for yourselves — unlike with divorce litigation — which is especially helpful with complex matters, such as children’s issues.

-A mediator can listen to both sides and help you establish a parenting plan.
 Working together to make compromises will hopefully set a helpful precedent of improved communication for all future parenting decisions.

-Mediation is also advantageous because it is a series of informal conversations.
-This informality will exponentially speed up the process and greatly reduce the financial expenses traditionally associated with divorces.
+Mediation is also advantageous because it is a series of informal conversations, which helps to speed up the process and greatly reduce the financial expenses that are traditionally associated with divorces.
 Divorce mediation is also considered to be less emotionally taxing than divorce litigation.
 Both the couple and mediator agree to confidentiality so that true opinions can be expressed throughout mediation sessions without fear of consequences.
 Divorce litigations are different in that all proceedings are considered public and may put undue stress on any children involved.

 To avoid divorce litigation, a number of issues — including the following — must be resolved between spouses through mediation.
 For more information or assistance with the mediation and divorce process, contact us to schedule a free consultation with a family law attorney.

 - Other special needs